-Laura Duening, MA, MSW, LCSW, CADC
+Laura Duening, LCSW, CADC

 Licensed Clinical Social Worker and Certified Alcohol and Other Drug Abuse Counselor